$Revision: 6759 $

 TO_TIMESTAMP ( '22/11/2008 20:30:40', 'DD/MM/YYYY HH:MI:SS' ) TO_TIMESTAMP ( '22/11/2008 20:30:40', 'JAVA:dd/MM/uuuu HH:mm:ss' ) // Java format TIMESTAMP '2008-11-22 20:30:40.000000'

 The format strings that can be used for TO_DATE and TO_TIMESTAMP are more restrictive than those used for TO_CHAR, because the format string must contain the elements needed to build a full DATE or TIMESTAMP value.
-For example, you cannot use the 'WW', 'W', 'HH12' format elements.
+For example, you cannot use the 'W', 'HH12' format elements.

 The format is internally translated to a